 The aim of the assessment is to assist students in developing their research reports.
 It is required that students prepare a proposal for the lecturer’s consideration.
 The proposal should include the research background, aim or purpose of the project, objectives and research questions, research methodology, milestones, budget and possible outcomes.

 The Research Project Presentation will involve each student providing a PowerPoint presentation file of their work to date.
-The presentation should be well formatted and consist of at least 12 slides.
+The presentation should be well formatted and consist of around 10 slides.
 It should outline the key points in respect to the research project.